The Best Bakery in Every State

 Root-A-Bakers Bakery & Cafe, Morehead

 Look for the big white house with a wide front porch and you’ll find yourself at Root-A-Baker’s Bakery & Cafe, where you can enjoy breakfast, lunch or dessert.
-Fans of Root-A-Bakers especially fond of the cakes, tender cheddar sausage scones and the “famous” sugar cookies—exactly the kind of delicious food you’d expect from Kentucky cooks!
+Fans of Root-A-Bakers are especially fond of the cakes, tender cheddar sausage scones and the “famous” sugar cookies.
+Check out these recipes from Kentucky home cooks.

 Julie Anne’s Bakery & Cafe, Shreveport